About us

 The people who move us

 Recrear’s ecosystem is composed of all the people that make up our community.
-Our strategic decisions are taken in collaboration with our board and core team.
-We invite advisers, programme participants, and collaborators to take part in our strategic decision making whenever our decisions would affect them directly, or when further skills/knowledge are needed.
+Our strategic decisions are taken in collaboration between our board and core team.

 We cultivate a regenerative culture within the organization.
-We care, value and listen to each other.
-We recognize each other’s contributions and emotions.
+We strive to care for, value and recognize each other’s contributions and emotions.

-We cultivate a learning culture.
-We allow time for providing feedback, digesting our organizational learning, speaking our thoughts and transforming tensions.
+We allow time to provide feedback, digest our organizational learning, speak our thoughts and transform tensions.

 Our core team